 We get lots of questions when it comes to Blue by ADT and Vivint security systems, and we don’t always have the time to answer them on our pages.
 So, we’ve taken a little extra time to address them here.

 How much does ADT Self Setup cost per month?

 ADT Self Setup’s professional monitoring service starts at $24.99 per month, but may increase to $34.99 per month if you add security cameras to your system.

 Is ADT Self Setup worth it?

 With ADT’s backing, ADT Self Setup is definitely worth it.
 ADT has over 145 years of experience in home security, and it has the largest and most resilient monitoring network in the country.
 You get great equipment at a low price, plus you get to save on installation costs with ADT Self Setup.

 Vivint costs as little as $30 per month.
 That’s the price of its lowest monitoring package.
 However, it’s hard to say with any certainty what a total Vivint package might cost.
 For one thing, the company doesn’t publish prices on its websites, preferring to negotiate directly with customers.
 For another, Vivint allows you to finance equipment prices and add this cost to the monthly monitoring fee.
 Thus total monthly costs will depend on how much equipment you purchase, how much of the equipment price you finance, and what kind of monitoring plan you’ll need for the amount of equipment you purchased.

-The best home security system is ADT (not Blue by ADT).
+The best home security system is the professionally installed ADT security system (not ADT Self Setup).
 With ADT you get a choice of hardwired, wireless, or hybrid systems, full smart home integration with Google Home and Alexa, and full 24/7 monitoring with every package.
 ADT also provides some of the best equipment in the business plus professional installation.
-You can read more about this titan of home security in our ADT price guide.